upadrastaharshavardhan/Hconnect/README.md

 npm start
 ```

-to start the talk server on port 3000.
+to start the Hconnect server on port 3000.
 Your talk instance will be running on http://localhost:3000.
 Alternatively you can run the application using docker with `docker-compose up`.

 ### LICENSE